AlexanderPoone/arcgis-demo-collection/oic/README.md

 ### Caution!
 Unlike point clouds, the 3D buildings do not fit into the photo perfectly since they are low-poly polyhedra with smooth, flat surfaces.
 In reality, building exteriors (especially roofs) are bumpy.
 This explains why most 3D buildings appear shorter than those in the photo.

-For accuracy, use a `PointCloudLayer`.
+If extra-high accuracy is desired, use a `PointCloudLayer`.

 ### Demos
 * [Kowloon Bay/Kai Tak, Hong Kong](https://dord.mynetgear.com/oic)